 The types of disputes that can be addressed are issues concerning service providers, waiver services, and other issues that directly affect their waiver services.
 Waiver participants are encouraged to attempt to resolve disputes with the Assisted Living waiver provider.
 When participants are unable to resolve disputes with the provider, they are advised and encouraged to report the issue to their case manager(CM), who is a licensed social worker.
 The CM responds to the participant within 24 hours.
 If a resolution is not reached within 72 hours, the CM reports the issue to the CM Supervisor.
 The CM Supervisor must reach a resolution with the participant within seven days.
 If a resolution is not reached within this time frame, it is reported to the Director of the Office of Long Term Care at the Division of Medicaid.
 The Office Director, along with the CM Supervisor and the CM, will work towards a resolution within seven days.
-In the event the dispute is with the CM Supervisor evaluates the participant's satisfaction with the new CM within the following month and notifies Office Director of the final resolution.
+In the event the dispute is with the CM, then the CM Supervisor works with the participant to assign a new CM.
+Once a new CM is assigned, the CM Supervisor evaluates the participant's satisfaction with the new CM within the following month and notifies Office Director of the final resolution.
 The Office Director and the CM Supervisor are responsible for operating the dispute mechanism.
 DOM has the final authority over any dispute.
-The participant is informed by the CM at the time they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and hearing.
-The participant is given their bill of rights which addresses disputes, complaint/grievances and hearings.
+The participant is informed by the CM at the time-they are enrolled in the waiver the specific criteria of a dispute, complaint/grievances and hearing.
+The participant is given their bill of rights which addresses disputes, complaints/grievances and hearings.